jmolin1/neuflow-demos/tracking/README.md

-# Tracking with Deep Neural Network
+# Tracking with Deep Neural Networks

 This script provides a real-time tracking with a video sequence from a camera or datasets (presented at CISS 2013)